rfwlab/rfw/docs/articles/api/dom.md

 ## Usage

-Besides the methods shown, the package exposes `RegisterHandlerFunc` to bind Go functions to named DOM events.
+Besides the methods shown, the package exposes `RegisterHandlerFunc` to bind Go functions to named DOM events and `GetHandler` to retrieve them.

 > **Note**
 > Prefer these helpers over the low-level `js` package, which centralizes